What are shortcodes?

 4. Sign a Migration Letter:

 • A director or higher from your organization needs to sign a migration letter authorizing the transfer.
+The letter must include the order ID from your lease receipt and the shortcode number.
 See template below.

 5. Fill Out Our Registration Form:

 • Once you have the lease receipt, complete our registration form and select "Migration.”
-Then, upload your lease receipt and migration letter, and the order ID # from your lease receipt.
+You will be prompted to upload your lease receipt and migration letter and add in the order ID # from your lease receipt.

 Example Migration Letter